 - Day 23: Extract DNA from 96-well plates and provide to the investigator for screening.

 Time Line for Cell Expansion

-- Day 1: Expand three targeted clones according to results from Southern hybridization (additional clones can be expanded.
+- Day 1: Expand three targeted clones according to results from PCR or Southern hybridization (additional clones can be expanded.
 Contact facility manager for current pricing.)